 Knysna experiences a mild climate all year, but the best months to visit are between September and April, during the dry, warm summer.

-Suggested Knysna itinerary
+Suggested itinerary featuring Knysna

 This sample itinerary will give you an idea of what is possible when you travel in Knysna, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.